iZooto-App-Push/xiaomi-sdk/README.md

 #### Installation

+Please refer to iZooto's [PowerPush SDK Setup](https://help.izooto.com/docs/power-push-increase-delivery-rate) page to get step-by-step instructions on how to install the plugin.

-Please refer to iZooto's [Xiaomi PowerPush SDK Setup](https://help.izooto.com/docs/power-push-setting-up-xiaomi-cloud-push) page for Xiaomi setup and [Huawei PowerPush SDK Setup](https://help.izooto.com/docs/power-push-setting-up-huawei-messenger-service) page for Huawei setup to get step-by-step instructions on how to install the plugin.
+Also refer to [Xiaomi PowerPush SDK Setup](https://help.izooto.com/docs/power-push-setting-up-xiaomi-cloud-push) page for Xiaomi setup and [Huawei PowerPush SDK Setup](https://help.izooto.com/docs/power-push-setting-up-huawei-messenger-service) page for Huawei setup to see brand specific instructions.

 #### SDK Methods